Declutter Your Home Before Downsizing

 On the morning of your sale, give yourself plenty of time to set up before your advertised start time.
 Early shoppers often arrive as you are setting up, so being ready pays off.
 Place larger or eye-catching items near the street to draw people in.
 Group items by category so that it is easy to browse: books together, toys together, kitchen items together, and so on.
 Keep walkways clear and create space for people to move around comfortably.
 A clean, organized layout encourages people to linger and shop more.

-Have your pricing materials, bags, and change box at a central table where you can keep an eye on things.
+Keep your pricing materials, bags, and change box on a central table for easy monitoring.
 Consider offering electronic payment options through Square or another mobile payment system to increase sales, as many buyers no longer carry cash.
 Playing soft background music can help create a pleasant, inviting atmosphere, and greeting each shopper with a smile goes a long way toward making them feel welcome.

 Staying Flexible Throughout the Day

 Garage sales are part retail, part theatre, and part social gathering.
-Stay friendly and flexible throughout the day.
-Answer questions, offer to demonstrate items, and be willing to adjust prices to close sales.
+Be friendly and accommodating for the duration of the day.
+Respond to inquiries, propose product demonstrations, and be prepared to negotiate prices to complete sales.
 People are often more likely to buy when they feel they are getting a deal or when they enjoy their interaction with the seller.
 Keep your space tidy throughout the day by reorganizing items as they sell so your tables never look empty or messy.
 Be ready to pack fragile purchases safely and provide bags for buyers.

 Wrapping Up and Moving Forward

 When the day winds down, have a plan for your leftovers.
 Many local charities and thrift shops will accept unsold items, and arranging a pickup or drop-off in advance makes cleanup much easier.
-Remove all signs promptly so that neighbours are not left with stray posters.
+Promptly remove all signs to prevent neighbours from encountering stray posters.
 Bring any valuable items you plan to keep back inside and store them neatly.
 Finally, take a moment to count your earnings and appreciate the successful planning and execution of your garage sale.
 You’ve not only earned some extra cash but also created a lighter and clearer home.

 A garage sale is not just about making money.
 It is about creating space and simplifying your surroundings, both of which are essential when preparing for a move or downsizing.
 By letting go of what you no longer need, you make it easier to stage your home beautifully when it comes time to sell.
 You will also reduce the cost and hassle of moving items you no longer want.
 The relief and satisfaction from decluttering will make you feel lighter and more at ease.